papadeu/DAS-Publisher/README.md

    1)  In DAS go to “Setup/OtherConfiguration/Configuration/CMDAPI Settings”, set the CMDAPI port number (i.e. 7001) and take it into corresponding DasPublisher's field.

-TWS Paper-Trading is also supported.
+DAS DEMO-Account is also supported.